Fidelity vs. Chase Investing Introduction

 Sixth Category: Extra Services

-DRIP Service: Available at both brokerage houses.
+DRIP Service: Available at both.

 Extended Hours: Only available at Fidelity.

-Initial Public Offerings: Again, only available at Fidelity.
+Initial Public Offerings: Only at Fidelity.

 Winner: Fidelity